Kinimiwar/m4ngl3m3/README.md

 In this parameter we define which mutation methods are going to be performed.
 Mutation methods are **base transformations** made **before** starting iterating over years/numbers/symbols/custom.
-Yo can select as many mutation methods as you want.
+You can select as many mutation methods as you want.
 For a list of all valid mutation methods, check: [MUTATION_METHODS.md](MUTATION_METHODS.md).
 By default, **m4ngl3m3!** runs with the following: *Normal, UpperCase, FirstUp and ReplaceVowels.*